Nintex Workflow Wonders Webinar Series Features Digital Transformation Successes

 IT, operations, and process professionals share how they rapidly map, automate and optimise business processes leveraging the Nintex process management and automation platform

-LONDON, Aug.
-25, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced a new season of Workflow Wonders webinars featuring leading organisations in a variety of industries across the globe sharing automation best practices to improve the way people work.
+AUCKLAND, New Zealand, Aug.
+26, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced a new season of Workflow Wonders webinars featuring leading organisations in a variety of industries across the globe sharing automation best practices to improve the way people work.

 - Learn more and sign up for the next episode of Workflow Wonders on 22 September 2021 at 10 a.m.
 Pacific with the City of Garland Fire Department by visiting https://www.nintex.com/workflow-wonders/